 Adobe persists browser height for a visit.
 If browser height is adjusted mid-visit, the adjustment is not recorded.

-Dimension values include all collected browser heights, classified into groups of 100 pixels.
-For example, if the browser height of a hit is 720 , then it is grouped in the dimension value 700 to 799 .
+Dimension items include all collected browser heights, classified into groups of 100 pixels.
+For example, if the browser height of a hit is 720 , then it is grouped in the dimension item 700 to 799 .